* Butler Volleyball All-Time Wins Leader

-Clark's 2009 Butler squad was one of her best.
-Butler went 21-14 - including a 9-0 mark at home - and claimed a regular season tourney championship at IPFW.
-The total of 21 wins was at the time the program's highest mark since 1997.
+Clark's 2009 Butler squad was another standout group as that team posted a 21-14 record that included a perfect 9-0 mark at home.
+The total of 21 wins was, at the time, the program's highest mark since 1997.
 Another milestone for Clark came during the 2009 season, when the coach picked up her 250th career victory.

 Clark racked up a 97-85 (.533) record in six years at UC-Davis.
 The 1996 team was her most successful group, boasting a 21-11 overall record and a dominant 11-1 mark in league play as the Aggies won their second Northern California Athletic Conference (NCAC) title in three seasons and made a return trip to the NCAA Division II Tournament.